 Once your documents have the Apostille stamp, you can scan and email them to firstname.lastname@example.org.

-The translation normally takes 2-5 days.
-For urgent translations, please give us a call on 07887686627.
+The translation normally takes 3-4 days.
+For urgent translations, please give us a call on 07887686627 or email us.
 The cost of translation is 50 GBP per document (1 page).
-If your document has many pages or if you have 4 or more documents, please give us a call or e-mail us and ask for a quotation.
+If your document has many pages or if you have 4 or more documents, there will be a discount.

 Once we send you back the translation along with the original document, you then need to take it (or send it) to the Greek Consulate, if you require authentication of the translation for official use.
 For information on this procedure and the cost of the legalisation, please visit the Greek Consulate's website.

 If your document is in Greek, it is enough to send us the original or a certified photocopy (plain photocopies are not accepted).
 The produced translation will be official, but in order to find out whether it has to be legalised as well, you need to ask the authority to which you are going to submit the document.
 Some British authorities do not ask for a legalised translation (they accept a translation from a certified translator), some others do ask.
 In the latter case, you need to take it (or send it) to the Greek Consulate for legalisation.

 Types of official documents